bxdoan/bxdoan/README.md

 <div align="center">

-> Happiness is not something readymade.
-It comes from your own actions.
+> Don’t give up, there’s no shame in falling down!
+True shame is to not stand up again!

-> — Dalai Lama —
+> — Shintaro Midorima —

 </div>